How we select an appropriate thumb arthritis splint

 Why do we recommend this product?

-(Note: Manufacturers’ instructions for use should be followed.
+(Note: This product is intended to support joint function and should not replace professional medical advice.
+Manufacturers’ instructions for use should be followed.
 Please seek personalised health advice/ follow your healthcare provider’s recommendations for product use, as indicated.
 If you would like a personalised hand therapy assessment, book here with telehealth available if required.)

 Additional information